ayturulyumer/REST-Countries-API-with-color-theme-switcher/README.md

 ## Deployment

 The project is deployed and accessible online.
-Users can access the site through [this link](https://nationsonline.netlify.app/).
+Users can access the site through https://nationsonline.netlify.app.

 ## Features